aims-ks/s3datasetsource_DEPRECATED/README.md

 # S3 Dataset Source Plugin for [Unidata's THREDDS Project][1].

-Provides a simple implementation of the [thredds DatasetSource interface][2].
+This project provides a simple implementation of the [thredds DatasetSource interface][2].
-Allows datasets to reside in, and be accessed directly from S3 via the [THREDDS Data Server (TDS)][3].
+It allows datasets to reside in, and be accessed directly from S3 via the [THREDDS Data Server (TDS)][3].

+## Thomas Powell's S3DatasetSource plugin

+THREDDS do not have S3 capabilities.
+[Thomas Powell](https://github.com/tpowellmeto) developed a plugin, [S3DatasetSource][4], to add that capability.
+It can be used to manually link some NetCDF files from S3 to a THREDDS server.

+Note that the setup instructions in the `README.md` file are lacking some steps.
+For example, the S3 buckets `mogreps-g` and `mogreps-uk` are hardcoded in the `go.sh` file.

+The project creates a Docker container containing THREDDS and the S3DatasetSource plugin.
+We strongly suggest using the Docker container since it prevents issues with library versions and makes it much easier to maintain.
+It also takes care of setting up the S3 plugin in THREDDS.

+Adding S3 capability to an existing THREDDS setup is a lot more complex.
+There are no instructions describing the steps.
+The installation is defined in `Dockerfile`, `go.sh`, `ingest.py` and probably a few more files.
+It's more complex that is sounds.
+Use the Docker container if you can.

+## This S3DatasetSource branch

+The eReefs system periodically adds more NetCDF files to our S3 buckets, so it needs an extra functionality to be able to automatically refresh (aka harvest) the list of available NetCDF files from S3.
+The harvest process can be triggered periodically by a crontab entry.

 ## Configuration